 Task No. STCW Competence Knowledge, Understanding, And Proficiency Performance Condition Performance Behavior Performance Standard 1.2.D Steam Manage the operation of propulsion plant machinery Design features, and operative mechanism of the following machinery and associated auxiliaries: Marine Steam Propulsion Plant On a vessel powered by steam propulsion machinery of at least 4,000 HP, or an engine room simulator capable of replicating all propulsion plant functions and systems.
 The candidate demonstrates the management of operations by directing the engineering plant be prepared for shutdown and secured.
-The candidate directs that the main propulsion plant be secured from seagoing or maneuvering operations to port operations, including ensuring that; Main boiler(s) are operated at the appropriate firing rate(s), pressure(s), and efficiency as required by operational necessity; Engine control is transferred to the engine room upon bridge's signal for FWE; Temperatures, pressures, flows, and other measured operating parameters are within manufacturer specifications for port operations; Main propulsion machinery is in a secured safely in accordance with manufacturer's instructions and company protocols; and Ancillary and auxiliary equipment is secured in accordance with manufacturer's directions and operational requirements.
+The candidate directs that the main propulsion plant be secured from seagoing or maneuvering operations to port operations, including ensuring that; 1.
+Main boiler(s) are operated at the appropriate firing rate(s), pressure(s), and efficiency as required by operational necessity; 2.
+Engine control is transferred to the engine room upon bridge's signal for FWE; 3.
+Temperatures, pressures, flows, and other measured operating parameters are within manufacturer specifications for port operations; 4.
+Main propulsion machinery is in a secured safely in accordance with manufacturer's instructions and company protocols; and 5.
+Ancillary and auxiliary equipment is secured in accordance with manufacturer's directions and operational requirements.

-TaskSTCVNo.Competer Inderstanding Performance Condition Performance Behavior Performance Standard 1.3.A Manage operation propulsion plant machiner Design features, and of operative mechanism of the following machinery and On a vessel powered by gas turbine propulsion machinery of at least 4,000 HP, or an engine room simulator capable of replicating all propulsion plant functions and systems.
+Task No. Co STCW Competence Knowledge, Understanding, And Proficiency Performance Condition Performance Behavior Performance Standard GT op pro Manage the peration of ropulsion lant nachinery Design features, and operative mechanism of the following machinery and associated auxiliaries: Gas Turbine Propulsion Plant On a vessel powered by gas turbine propulsion machinery of at least 4,000 HP, or an engine room simulator capable of replicating all propulsion plant functions and systems.
 The candidate demonstrates the management of operations by directing the engineering plant be prepared for service.
 The candidate directs the procedures for making the main propulsion plant to be ready for seagoing operations by: Operating all necessary auxiliary machinery within manufacturer's specifications; Contacting the bridge watch officer and arranging for the testing of gear and the main engine; Testing the main propulsion engine(s) for proper start and direction; Performing pre-operational checks with satisfactory results; Transferring control of the propulsion engines to the bridge (if fitted for bridge control); Preparing the plant for start-up using the most appropriate methods and in accordance with manufacturer specifications; Ensuring that propulsion plant performance is verified and checked in relation to bridge commands and technical specifications; and Complying with all international and domestic regulatory requirements.